frkngksl/HintInject/README.md

-# HideThunk
+# HintInject
-HideThunk is a shellcode embedder that I developed while playing with the PE file and Import Directory Table structures.
+HintInject is a shellcode embedder and loader that I developed while playing with the PE file and Import Directory Table structures.
 It takes a raw shellcode file and puts the shellcode in chunks into the Hint/Name Table entries which are reachable via the Import Lookup Table of a fake imported DLL entry on the loader executable.
 The loader then merges these chunks to execute the shellcode

 # DLL Loading Process
-Before explaining how HideThunk works, I want to briefly mention about the DLL Loading process by referencing a post in Stack Overflow.
+Before explaining how HintInject works, I want to briefly mention about the DLL Loading process by referencing a post in Stack Overflow.

 To get the information of required DLLs and functions/imports, one should look at the `Import Directory Table` firstly.
 Import Directory Table is a table of entries, one entry for every imported DLL.
 These entries hold a pointer to the imported DLL name, a pointer to `Import Lookup Table`, a pointer to `Import Address Table`, and other fields for different information.